emanuelpina/emanuelpina.pt/content/posts/goatcounter.md

 summarize: true
 ---

 Although page views aren't my immediate concern when I write on this blog, is good to know if someone is reading what I share!
 But doing it I wanted to assure that I wasn't tracking you.
 In others words, that the data gathered couldn't identify or being associated to you.
-To do so I started using the self-hosted version of [Fathom](https://github.com/usefathom/fathom/).
+To do so I started by using the self-hosted version of [Fathom](https://github.com/usefathom/fathom/).

 Unfortunately, some time ago the developers of Fathom decided change their business model.
-They develop a new version of Fathom, closed source, only for paid customers, named [Fathom PRO](https://usefathom.com/) and renamed the original Fathom as Fathom Lite.
+They developed a new version of Fathom, closed source, only for paid customers, named [Fathom PRO](https://usefathom.com/) and renamed the original Fathom as Fathom Lite.
 Since then the development of this first version seems to had come to an end, as its lastest release is from November 2018.

 I then started looking for alternatives and that's when I found [this discussion on Lobsters](https://lobste.rs/s/gzkue1/what_is_your_preferred_web_traffic/) and met GoatCounter.
 A recent project of an [open source](https://github.com/zgoat/goatcounter/) and privacy-aware web statistics platform.